10-minutes HIIT workout at home

 Diet, cardiovascular improvement, strength

 It almost sounds too good to be true.
-‘Can I get in shape with only 10 minutes of high intensity interval training?
+‘Can I get in shape with only 10 minutes of high-intensity interval training?
 (HIIT)’

 The answer in general is yes, but it depends on what your goals are.

-As a matter of fact, it’s probably the best ‘bang for your buck’ workout program for getting fitter.
+It’s probably the best ‘bang for your buck’ workout program for getting fitter.

 A word of caution, though.